Maherab-Hossain/maherab-hossain/README.md

 <p align="center">
 I'm a programming student with a passion for web programming.
-My goal is to develop scalable, maintainable and user-friendly website that provide a seamless user experience.
-I am constantly learning and experimenting new technologies and frameworks to find the best solutions to the problems at hand.
+My goal is to develop a scalable, maintainable, and user-friendly website that provides a seamless user experience.
+I am constantly learning and experimenting with new technologies and frameworks to find the best solutions to the problems at hand.
 </p>

 ##